Located 95 miles south

 of Louisville, Kentucky, just east of Campbellsville and north of Green River Lake, Bear and Thistle Farm is

-centered on 20 acres of hilltop pasture, graced by two small ponds and surrounded by more than 100 acres of eastern mixed
+centered on 25 acres of lush hilltop pasture, graced by two small ponds and surrounded by more than 100 acres of eastern mixed

 This is a farm in the making - a small farm,

 not just in size, but in the tradition of small farms of an era gone by, where food is grown with care and the land is both

 conserved and utilized to support a complex patchwork of complimentary enterprises.
 You'll find no monoculture

 here, no single crop or kind of animal raised; nor is the goal to make the most profit.
 Instead, we aim for diversity

 of products, preservation of heritage species, good stewardship of the watershed, soil and forest, and participation in a